project-jue/jue/docs/dan_world/DAN_01_Dan_World_Overview.md

 Below is a **deliberately exhaustive, engineering-grade overview of Dan-World**.
-This is written as something you can hand directly to LLM engineers and expect consistent implementation behavior, while still being honest about what is *not yet fixed*.
+This document can be handed directly to LLM engineers to achieve consistent implementation behavior, while remaining honest about what is not yet fixed.

 I will **not assume Dan-World is “obviously correct”**; where the design still has tension or open questions, I call them out explicitly.